-(interpretation ends) I thank my son Albert Netser, who has been really a strong source of support for me during these last four years and I really want to thank him publicly for correcting me when he felt I needed it, and encouraged me when I needed it the most. (interpretation) Thank you, Mr. Speaker.
+(interpretation ends) Mr. Speaker, I just want to finally say that I thank my son Albert Netser, who has been really a strong support for me during these last four years and I really want to thank him publicly for correcting me when he felt I needed it and encouraged me when I needed it the most. (interpretation) Thank you, Mr. Speaker.